aximcollaborative/axim-engineering-api/README.rst

-tcril-engineering-api
+axim-engineering-api
 #####################

-A set of APIs used by the tCRIL engineering team.
+A set of APIs used by the Axim engineering team.